WellthCare

 3. The HSA Connection: A Double-Edged Sword

 HDHPs are legally paired with Health Savings Accounts (HSAs), which offer triple tax advantages: pre-tax contributions, tax-free growth, and tax-free withdrawals for qualified medical expenses.
-This is the primary way employers and employees can offset the high deductible.
-However, HSAs are underutilized.
-Many employees do not contribute enough to cover their deductible, and those who do often deplete their HSA, leaving them vulnerable to future medical costs.
-The HSA becomes a bandage on a broken system-not a solution to the structural problem of high out-of-pocket costs.
+That's the main way employers and employees can offset the high deductible.
+But HSAs aren't used enough.
+Many employees don't contribute enough to cover their deductible, and those who do often deplete their HSA, leaving them vulnerable.
+The HSA becomes a short-term fix—not a solution to the structural problem of high out-of-pocket costs.

 The Employer Perspective: Why HDHPs Fall Short